dacrands/bergen-gatsby-cms/src/pages/projects/robotics.md

     title: Week 1
     image: /img/robotics-week-0.jpg
   - body: >-
-      July 8, 2019

-      In summer one, we finished working on building the solid base and the support for the arms.
-I(Deepa) spent most of the time on Monday working on improving some parts of robot and started working on building mechanism for picking up the cubes.

-      Work picked up and I (Tyler) started focusing on parts needed for future attachment such as the lifting mechanism, cube intake method, and adjustments needed for the lifting mechanism.
-For the rest of Tuesday I also prepared the purchase request forum for tools.

-      On Wednesday, Tyler and Deepa was working on the support for the arms of the robot.
-During the process we encounter some of the issues with the arms which was not allowing the arms to move efficiently.
-We researched and try to apply different mechanism to solve the problem but none of the method was helping.
-So we spent all day working on solving the problem.
+      On July 15, Tyler and Deepa was working on the extension part for the arm and motors to the super structure.
+However, we had to reconfigure some of the mechanism which took us all day to figure out.
+We did figure out what was causing the issue, but we were not able to finish the work today.
+We will hopefully continue working on it to finish if we do not encounter any issues.

-      On Thursday, Deepa was working on extending parts of an arm.
-As well Tyler was working on the mechanism to lift both arms of the superstructure so orientation of both gears go in the right direction.
+      The motors and the gear we used for the extension arm was not complimenting each other.
+Deepa was watching videos and researching how people solved the problems.
+Tyler went to the Tech building and got the four pieces cut needed for the arm extension.
+Deepa also worked on the arm and completed it.

+      Deepa finished working on the cube stacked mechanism.
+This is a new mechanism we are trying this summer, in the process of making it, we were researching, watching videos to understand the mechanism and to modify it.
+      Issue came across with a test to actually lift the superstructure, looking into replacing motors with stronger ones.

+      On Thursday, Tyler worked on attaching the extension arm to the robot.
+      Deepa finished working on the stacker.
-    date: 2019-07-08T21:02:55.763Z
+    date: 2019-07-15T21:10:08.062Z
-    title: 'Week 4 '
+    title: 'Week 5 '
-    image: /img/screen-shot-2019-07-30-at-5.04.05-pm.png
+    image: /img/screen-shot-2019-07-30-at-5.11.33-pm.png
 ---